Eyelid Surgery (Blepharoplasty)

 What Happens

-- Incisions made in natural eyelid creases
+- Incisions are placed in natural eyelid creases or hidden inside the lid when possible

-- Excess skin, muscle, or fat removed
+- Excess skin, muscle, or fat is removed or repositioned

 Recovery